Harrison-B/bolin2DLevel_levelonly/README.md

 # Harrison Bolin Game Design Level Project - Just the Unity Level

+Make sure to put the background image under "enviroment" if you want it

 ## Design Goals:
 - Have a "leap of faith" that challenges
 - Feature a variety of sized spaces